 To be eligible for consideration, outstanding faculty should be nominated by their college.
-See links to individual college nominating procedures in yellow box at right for additional details.
+Review the individual college nominating procedures for additional details.

 The number of nominations for each college has been set, based on the number of tenured and tenure-track faculty FTEs in that college.
-The provost’s Administrative Advisory Committee (AAC) composed of senior faculty recommended by each college will review nominations and make recommendations to the provost.
-This year’s AAC is being formed and the 2017-18 roster will be published by the end of September 2017.
-The provost will make the final decision on awardees in consultation with the chancellor.
+The provost’s Administrative Advisory Committee comprises a tenured faculty representative from each of the ten degree-granting colleges.
+This committee will review nominations and make recommendations to the provost.
+The provost in consultation with the chancellor will make the final decision on awardees.
 No college will receive a set number of awards in any given year.

-If you have questions about the procedures or timeline below, please contact Ms. Judy Austin, University Awards Coordinator, (513-3636; email@example.com).
+If you have questions about the procedures or timeline below, please contact Judy Austin, awards coordinator, (513-3636; firstname.lastname@example.org).

-- Individual nominations due to colleges – varies
+- Individual nominations due to college committees: varies

-- Organizational meeting of the Administrative Advisory Committee, to include their charge by the provost, determination of a chair, and discussion of review procedures-TBD- November 2017
+- Mid-October 2022.
+Organizational meeting of the AAC, to include the provost’s charge, determination of a chair, and discussion of review procedures

-- College of Agriculture & Life Sciences: 8
+- College of Agriculture and Life Sciences: 8

 - College of Design: 2